SuperHeavyBallet/ToLearnApp/ToLearnApp/README.md

 Today todo:

-- On Creation of new card, completed and not completed are being sorted into the wrong list
+`- On Creation of new card, completed and not completed are being sorted into the wrong list` `- There is some weird bug - On initial creation the card goes to one list then immediately reloads into the other (Not Completed > Completed, not vice versa)`

-- There is some weird bug - On initial creation the card goes to one list then immediately reloads into the other (Not Completed > Completed, not vice versa)
+- Changing completed status via completed/not complted list card updates the all list card's completed icon, but not if you update via the all.
+Sub list updates parent list, parent list does not update sub list

 card area
-- Handle llocal storage for cards in list
+- `Handle llocal storage for cards in list`
 - Generate Random Card on inital component mount
 - Design more extensive preview for random card displayed